Treatment

 • the tumour is growing quite quickly or is likely to grow back very quickly afterwards

 There are different types of surgery that you can have.
-Craniotomy is the most common type of surgery for brain tumours.
+For example, you might have a craniotomy.
+This is a common type of surgery for brain tumours.

 Find out more about craniotomy and other types of brain tumour surgery